Rovshan Janiyev: Death

 On 17 August 2016 Janiyev was assassinated in Istanbul, Turkey, after returning from a trip to Dubai.
 Janiyev was shot in his luxury Range Rover car, which bore an Azerbaijani license plate, in the Beşiktaş district.
-Janiyev's local driver was killed on the spot.
+Janiyev's local driver was also killed on the spot.
 Janiyev himself was transported to Şişli Etfal hospital and died of his wounds there.
 Janiyev's corpse was flown to Azerbaijan via a private plane belonging to Azerbaijani billionaire Mübariz Mansimov.
 Reports emerged that more than 25,000 people came to mourn him at the airport.
-Yeni Musavat columnist Ilgar Kamil explained the phenomenon of glorifying Janiyev by the pratfall effect which would allow people to excuse Janiyev's criminal past because he had avenged his father "in due manner" as a teenager.
-Another reason, according to Kamil, is the tendency to subconsciously admire someone who does what others would like to do but do not dare to.
+Yeni Musavat columnist Ilgar Kamil explained the phenomenon of glorifying Janiyev through the pratfall effect, according to which people would excuse Janiyev's criminal past, because he had avenged his father "in due manner" as a teenager.
+Another reason according to Kamil, is the tendency to subconsciously admire someone who does what others would like to do but do not dare to.